 More Lessons for Singapore Math

-Here are some examples of addition and subtraction decimal word problems.
+Examples and solutions of addition and subtraction decimal word problems.
 The videos will illustrate how to use the block diagrams (Singapore Math) method to solve word problems.
 Go to Math Word Problems

 for more examples.

 How to solve a 2-part decimals word problem using block modeling (tape diagramming)?

 Decimal Word Problem using Block Model (Tape Diagram)

 David took a walk around a park twice.
 He took 12.4 minutes to walk the first round.
 In the second round, he took 3.2 fewer minutes than he did the first round.
 How long did David take to complete his walk altogether?

 Solving Complex Fractional and Decimal Word Problems Using Tape Diagrams